InspectorDidi/Rvedy/README.md

  * **say** messages what you typed
  * **reply** replies what you type
  * **console** logs what you type in console

+# Configuration
+edit `prefs.json` on top of the directory for simple-modifications.